shader-slang/slang/docs/design/semantic-checking.md

 The main difference for Slang is that whenever, during the checking of some declaration `D`, we discover that we need information from some other declaration `E` that would depend on `E` being in state `S`, we manually call a routine `ensureDecl(E,S)` whose job is to ensure that `E` has been checked enough for us to proceed.

-The `ensureDecl` operation will oftne be a no-op, if the declaration has already been checked previously, but in cases where the declaration *hasn't* been checked yet it will cause the compiler to recursively re-enter semantic checking and try to check `E` until it reached the desired state.
+The `ensureDecl` operation will often be a no-op, if the declaration has already been checked previously, but in cases where the declaration *hasn't* been checked yet it will cause the compiler to recursively re-enter semantic checking and try to check `E` until it reached the desired state.

 In pathological cases, this method can result in unbounded recursion in the type checker.
 The breadth-first strategy helps to make such cases less likely, and introducing more phases to semantic checking can also help reduce problems.
 In the long run we may need to investigate options that don't rely on unbounded recursion.